vitaless7/vitaless7/README.md

 A Data Scientist from Brazil
 Living in Curitiba, Brazil.

-📊 Passionate about Machine Learning, Data Analysis, Big Data, and Data Engineering
+📊 Passionate about Machine Learning, Big Data, and Data Engineering
 ⚙️ I work daily with: Python, SQL, ML models, and Cloud technologies
 🌍 Active in the Kaggle and Data Science communities